About The Way of Saint James

 GENRE: Documentary, 75-90 mins.

-SHOOTING LOCATION: Spain
+SHOOTING LOCATION: Arizona & New York, USA and Spain

-LOGLINE: Twelve Men.
+LOGLINE: Eleven men.
 One amazing journey.

 A: Yes.
 Catholics in Action is a 501(c)(3) organization recognized by the IRS.
 As such, financial contributions may be deductible for federal income tax purposes.
 Please consult with your financial adviser to determine the extent of tax deductibility.